huntbrooks85/xcavation/README.md

 <div align="center">
   <p id="description" > <b>Xcavation</b> is a Python package for rapid forced-photometry calculations of <a href="https://spherex.caltech.edu/">SPHEREx</a> QR2 spectral data.
 It uses the <code>astroquery.irsa</code> package to access <a href="https://spherex.caltech.edu/">SPHEREx</a> images through the IRSA API.
-Both aperture and PSF photometry are supported and include multi-threading for improved performance.  </p>
+Aperture photometry are supported and include multi-threading for improved deeper analysis.  </p>
 </div>

 <div align="center">